 Practice promotes safety

-“Practicing your plan creates muscle memory around what to do when the smoke alarm sounds,” says McKelvey.
-“It sounds so simple, but ensuring that everyone has actually practiced the steps they’d take in a fire situation can have a potentially life-saving impact because everyone will be able to snap into action, know exactly what to do, and use the precious little time they have to get out quickly and safely.”
+“Practicing your plan creates muscle memory around what to do when the smoke alarm sounds,” says Susan.
+“As simple as it sounds, ensuring that everyone has actually practiced the steps they’d take in a fire situation can have a potentially life-saving impact.
+Everyone will be able to snap into action, know exactly what to do, and use the precious little time they have to get out quickly and safely.”

-If possible, grab a cellphone on the way out, so you can call the fire department or include as part of your plan going to a neighbor’s home, where you can call 911 as quickly as possible.
+If possible, grab a cellphone on the way out or include going to a neighbor’s home as part of your plan, so you can call 911 as quickly as possible.

 The next wave of fire safety – sprinklers